Protect your business against crime

 In order to protect your business property from crime, first carry out a business premises security survey.
 Once you have determined the main security risks to your business, you can decide what actions you should take.

 Which security measures should I take?

 The basic idea is to introduce measures that will delay and deter potential offenders from seeing your business as an easy target for crime.
 We have outlined below security measures that you could apply to protect your business:

-- Secure access points - have strengthen doors fitted, ensure all window have locks, install strengthened shutters and ram raid barriers if necessary.
+Have strengthened doors fitted, ensure all windows have locks, install strengthened shutters, and ram raid barriers if necessary.

-- Secure the perimeter - ensure gates are secure and fences aren't damaged or provide opportunities for access.
-Applying anti-climb measures can also be effective, however you must have signs to state you have them installed.
+Ensure gates are secure and fences aren't damaged or provide opportunities for access.
+Applying anti-climb measures can also be effective, however, you must have signs to state you have them installed.

 Control access to the business by keeping a record of who has keys or passes and ensure employees that leave hand them back.